 The Center for Public Justice is a nonpartisan organization devoted to civic education and policy research on public justice.
-The Center seeks to base its work on a comprehensive, Christian, political foundation.
-The CPJ regularly publishes articles like the accompanying column by Stephanie Summers in weekly issues of its newsletter, Capital Commentary.
+The Center seeks to base its work on a comprehensive, Christian political foundation.
+The CPJ regularly publishes articles like the accompanying column by David Koyzis in monthly issues of its newsletter, Capital Commentary.

-The Central Iowa Network of CPJ invites interested readers to join in a candid, civil discussion of this column at Smokey Row, Wednesday, Jan.
-16, at 6:30 a.m.
+The Central Iowa Network of CPJ invites interested readers to join in a candid, civil discussion of this column upstairs at Smokey Row, Monday, April 15, at 4 p.m.